 Owned by and run for our members.

 A Credit Union is a ‘not for profit’ financial institution owned and controlled by its members.
 They have a ‘field of membership’ which is based on either where you live or work – this determines who can become a member.

-Prison CU is part of the Serve and Protect family and a trading name of Police Credit Union, originally set up by the police, for serving and retired police officers/police staff and members of their households.
+Prison CU is part of the Serve and Protect family and a trading name of Police Credit Union, which was originally set up by the police, for serving and retired police officers/police staff and members of their family.

 The free employee benefit aims to improve the financial resilience of our members, helping them to save straight from their pay.
-We are also there to help if our members ever need a loan – providing an ethical alternative to other financial providers.
+We are also there to help our members if they ever need a loan – providing an ethical alternative to other financial providers.

 With over 32,000 members across the Prison Service, Police and Armed Forces, we operate from regional branches covering the protective services in England and Wales.

 For more information on Prison CU, please contact us.